-Order B7: conditions in audit cases where firm retains an auditing certificate
+Order B8: conditions in audit cases where firm retains an auditing certificate

-The Committee made an order pursuant to Authorisation Regulation 5(1)(f) that M XX and M XX be required to:
+The Committee made an order pursuant to Authorisation Regulation 5(2)(f) that M XX and M XX be required to:

-- i have all future audit work on XX clients, selected by Governance - Practice Monitoring, and all other work in respect of reports to any regulatory body, reviewed by a training company before reports are signed, such training company being subject to ACCA approval; - ii notify ACCA within six weeks of the date of written notification of this decision of the identity of the training company referred to in i above; - be subject to an accelerated monitoring visit before (approximately 2 years' time) at a cost to the firm of £1,000 and £400 for each additional audit qualified principal; and - iv note that failure to make the necessary improvements in the level of compliance with auditing standards and with the requirements of any regulators by that time will jeopardise his/her/their and his/her/their firm's continuing audit registration.
+- i provide Governance Practice Monitoring within 30 days of the date of written notification of this decision with a list of current audit clients, identifying any Public Interest Entity (PIE) audits; - promptly notify Governance Practice Monitoring if the firm accepts any new PIE audit appointments or if any of the PIE audits identified in i above ceases to be an audit client at any time in the future while this decision remains in effect; - have all future audit work on all PIE audit clients identified in i and ii above and confirmed by Governance Practice Monitoring reviewed by a training company before audit reports are signed, such training company being subject to ACCA approval; - iv notify ACCA of the identity of the training company referred to in iii above within 14 days of the date of Governance Practice Monitoring confirming the PIE audit clients to be subject to review in accordance with i and/or ii above; - v submit all reports prepared by the nominated training company (including details of how the firm has addressed the points raised by the reviewer) pursuant to iii above to Governance Practice Monitoring within seven days of signing the audit report; - vi be subject to an accelerated monitoring visit before (between 1-2 years' time) at a cost to the firm of £1,000 and £400 for each additional audit qualified principal; and - vii note that failure to make the necessary improvements in the level of compliance with auditing standards and with the requirements of any regulators by that time will jeopardise his/her/their and his/her/their firm's continuing audit registration.

-Order B8: conditions in insolvency cases where an individual retains an insolvency licence
+Order B9: conditions in insolvency cases where an individual retains an insolvency licence

-The Committee made an order pursuant to Authorisation Regulation 5(1)(f) that M XX be required to:
+The Committee made an order pursuant to Authorisation Regulation 5(2)(f) that M XX be required to:

-- i have all insolvency cases/one (or more) of each insolvency case type (or specify the type of cases), selected by Governance Practice Monitoring, reviewed by a training company or an insolvency practitioner between (month and month, year) and a written report on the conduct of each case submitted to ACCA by (date), such training company or insolvency practitioner being subject to ACCA approval; - ii notify ACCA within six weeks of the date of written notification of this decision of the training company or insolvency practitioner referred to in i above; - prepare a report on the progress of all insolvency cases/one (or more) of each insolvency case type (or specify the type of cases), selected by Governance Practice Monitoring, between (month and month, year) and submit this to ACCA by (date - iv be subject to an accelerated monitoring visit before (date in approximately 1 to 2 years' time) at a cost to M XX of £1,000 per compliance officer per day; and - v note that failure to make the necessary improvements in the level of compliance with the Insolvency Act 1986 and the subordinate legislation and the SIPs by that time will jeopardise his/her insolvency licence.
+- have all insolvency cases/one (or more) of each insolvency case type (or specify the type of cases), selected by Governance Practice Monitoring, reviewed by a training company or an insolvency practitioner between (month and month, year) and a written report on the conduct of each case submitted to ACCA by (date), such training company or insolvency practitioner being subject to ACCA approval; - ii notify ACCA within six weeks of the date of written notification of this decision of the training company or insolvency practitioner referred to in i above; - prepare a report on the progress of all insolvency cases/one (or more) of each insolvency case type (or specify the type of cases), selected by Governance Practice Monitoring, between (month and month, year) and submit this to ACCA by (date - iv be subject to an accelerated monitoring visit before (date in approximately 1 to 2 years' time) at a cost to M XX of £1,000 per compliance officer per day; and - v note that failure to make the necessary improvements in the level of compliance with the Insolvency Act 1986 and the subordinate legislation and the SIPs by that time will jeopardise his/her insolvency licence.

-Order B9: conditions in investment business cases where firm retains an investment business certificate
+Order B10: conditions in investment business cases where firm retains an investment business certificate

-The Committee made an order pursuant to Authorisation Regulation 5(1)(f) that (name of firm) be required to:
+The Committee made an order pursuant to Authorisation Regulation 5(2)(f) that (name of firm) be required to: